-i) Total Compensation:
+i) Total Compensation

-Maybank IB's Compensation Policy ensures that our employees are paid salaries in line with the market rate.
-We ensure our differentiated compensation levels are competitive through annual salary reviews, variable bonuses and long-term incentive plans (for eligible senior management and above), to retain, motivate and reward our talents.

-Our Total Compensation is based on two components, Fixed Pay and Variable Pay (i.e. Variable Bonus and Long-term Incentive Award), with targeted Pay Mix levels designed to align with the long-term performance goals and objectives of the organisation.
-The compensation framework provides a balanced approach between fixed and variable components that change according to the performance of the Group, business/corporate function and individual.
+Maybank IB's Compensation Policy ensures that our employees are paid in line with prevailing market standards.
+Our differentiated compensation levels are kept competitive through annual salary reviews, variable bonuses and long-term incentive plans (for eligible senior management and above) to retain, motivate and reward our talents.
+Our holistic approach to total compensation is structured around two (2) core elements, fixed pay and variable pay, the latter consisting of variable bonuses and long-term incentive awards.
+This dynamic framework is designed to reflect targeted pay mix levels, intricately calibrated to align with the long-term performance goals and objectives of the organisation while simultaneously motivating and rewarding our employees in a manner that befits their outstanding efforts and achievements.